Duple Metsec: Duple Metsec DM3500

-Duple Metsec DM3500 its a vehicle body, which was built for Volvo B10M for SBS Transit from 1997 to 2000.
+Duple Metsec DM3500 its a vehicle body, which was built for Volvo B10M for SBS Transit from 1997 to 2000, as the last order by Singapore Bus Service (SBS).

 Duple Metsec DM5000

-Duple Metsec DM5000 was a bus body which was built for Dennis Trident 3.
-These buses operate with New World First Bus, Citybus, Kowloon Motor Bus of Hong Kong and SBS Transit of Singapore, etc. They are equipped with Cummins Euro II or Euro III engines and all of them are air conditioned.
+Duple Metsec DM5000 its a vehicle body, which was built for Dennis Trident 3.
+These buses operate with New World First Bus, Citybus, Kowloon Motor Bus of Hong Kong and SBS Transit of Singapore, etc. They are equipped with Cummins Euro 2 or Euro 3 engines and all of them are air conditioned.

-Duple Metsec bodied two of the pre-production batch of Dennis Trident chassis for Citybus.
-One was finished as a normal service bus while the other was finished as a prototype airport coach.
+Duple Metsec body two of the pre-production batch of Dennis Trident chassis for Citybus.
+One was finished as a normal service bus while the other has finish as prototype airport coach.
 Both had non-standard interior colour schemes for Citybus to consider for their future orders.

-Duple Metsec were quite proactive in working with Dennis Specialist Vehicles to develop a body for a short 10.6-metre version of the Dennis Trident, and they bodied the first two short Trident chassis.
-Along with the two original 12-metre prototypes, these buses were unique in being assembled by Duple Metsec themselves at their Birmingham premises.
+Duple Metsec were quite proactive in working with Dennis Specialist Vehicles to develop a body for a short 10.6 metre version of the Dennis Trident, and they bodied the first two short Trident chassis.
+Along with the two original 12.0 metre prototypes, these buses were unique in being assembled by Duple Metsec themselves at their Birmingham premises.
 Normally Duple Metsec only produced body kits for assembly by either third parties or by the bus operators themselves.
-Later Duple Metsec also developed a 10.3-metre low height version for New World First Bus of Hong Kong.
+Later Duple Metsec also developed a 10.3 metre low height version for New World First Bus of Hong Kong.

-After the transfer of production of DM5000 bodywork to Alexander factory in Falkirk, it was still offered on the left hand drive version of the Dennis Trident chassis.
+After the transfer of production of Duple Metsec 5000 bodywork to Alexander factory in Falkirk, it was still offered on the left hand drive version of the Dennis Trident chassis.
 In 2001, when New World First Bus wanted to place a repeat order for their special low height Dennis Trident, TransBus offered to produce another batch of this Duple Metsec design to win the order.
 The TransBus batch is almost identical to the original Duple Metsec design, with the main difference being the fitment of circular indicator lights on the rear of the body, rather than the curved corner units used by Duple Metsec.

 Production of the Duple Metsec DM5000 body continued until 2002.